BIATeam/BIADocs/versioned_docs/version-V5/30-BIAToolKit/90-Templates.md

 Each bunch corresponds to a breaking changes version of the BIA Framework.
 It means that if you have a minor version that provides any changes of one of the files that must be generated using the templates, you will have a dedicated bunch of templates for this version.

 Commonly, there is a new bunch created for each major version.
-Unless a new major version, the bunch must covered all versions until the new one.
+Unless a new major version, the bunch must cover all versions until the new one.

 :::info
 The bunch are located into the `BIA.ToolKit.Applications.Templates`